turingschool/curriculum-site/module4/projects/capstone/expectations.md

 ## Structure and Rituals of Agile Development (and thus this project)
 * Every day you will have a check-in with your project manager where we will discuss your progress, any blockers, and your plan for the day.
-  * Usuallyin the morning following the Warm Up or immediately after lunch.
+  * Usually in the morning following the Warm Up or immediately after lunch.
 Occasionally, these will happen at an off time or on Slack instead.
 * You will be assigned issues on the project board and be expected to update the issue as you work on it.
   * If your tasks aren't being updated, your project manager will assume you are not working on them which will result in a failing grade.
 * You are expected to create new issues for your features as needed and to update the project board's backlog with new issues as you discover them.